digital-blueprint/relay-example-bundle/README.md

 * An example entity
 * Various HTTP methods implemented for that entity

+## TL;DR

+The quickst way to make use of this template bundle is to feed your desired names to one command and generate a ready-to-use bundle with the correct naming.

+See [Generate DBP Symfony bundle](https://dbp-demo.tugraz.at/api-docs/naming.html#generate-dbp-symfony-bundle) for more information.

 ## Using the Bundle as a Template

 * Copy the repo contents